-It is good to use the dialog launcher to bring out the footnote and endnote dialog box.
+It is good to use the dialogue launcher to bring out the footnote and endnote dialogue box.
 Using it you will be able to select if you want a footnote or an endnote.
 Most important, you will be able to select the number format or custom mark you want to use.

 How to Insert Citations in MS Word

 You will find important commands that will help you create a Bibliography.
 A bibliography is a list of sources that you consulted or cited while creating your document.

 Insert citation – use this command to insert a citation for a book, journal, article, or any other periodicals as the source of part of your work.